-But there are also commentators that believe the move will backfire.
+But there are also commentators warning that the move could backfire.

 Justin Biddle, UK lead at Shopware, explains: "Primark's decision to launch an online store last year was bold - especially since it had shied away from ecommerce for so long.
 Because of this, the launch of its new click-and-collect service may be too ambitious.
 Primark lacks a deep tech experience, and this can risk putting a strain on the business if it fails to deliver, especially given the pace and efficiency of its competitors.
 In addition, the complete redesign of store processes and extra time needed to retrain store staff could create severe disruption across its store network.”

-Amy Bastow, managing director at StorIQ, also has concerns.
-“Sensibly it’s decided to trial the launch later this year across only 25 stores in northwest England initially.
-But even with a pilot scheme, if it doesn’t have the right processes in place to support store staff or manage the logistics correctly, it could fail to deliver on getting the customer experience right.”
+Amy Bastow, managing director at StorIQ, believes that it is sensible to start with a trial in only25 stores, but still believes there could be challenges ahead.
+"Even with a pilot scheme, if it doesn’t have the right processes in place to support store staff or manage the logistics correctly, it could fail to deliver on getting the customer experience right.”